school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

 summary: "Brain decoding is a neuroscience field that concerned about different types of stimuli from information that has already been encoded and represented in the brain by networks of neurons.
-My goals for this project are learning the fundamentals of brain decoding, comparing the performance of six different common classifiers and finally training the Artificial Neural Network (ANN) models on Haxby dataset."
+My goal for this project is learning the fundamentals of brain decoding.
+Moreover, I compared the performance of seven different common classification approaches including Naive Bayes, Nearest Neighbours, Neural Networks, Logistic Regression, Support vector machine, Decision tree and finally the Artificial Neural Network on Haxby dataset."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.